izmirli/wp-plugin-run-log/run-log/readme.txt

 == Installation ==

-From the WordPress Plugin Directory:
+From your website via WordPress Plugin Directory (recomended):

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Search for 'Run Log'